hughest64/trivia-svelte5/README.md

-# TrivaMafia - SvelteKit Edition
+# Triva Mafia - SvelteKit Edition

-A demonstration of the Trivia Mafia app using the awesome SvelteKit framwork and Django as an api backend.
+A demonstration of the Trivia Mafia app using the awesome SvelteKit framework and Django as an api backend.

 ## Installation